 - Whenever you get the urge to eat something unhealthy, or eat when you're not hungry, imagine not reaching your goal and think about how that will make you feel.

 These visualisations and many, many more are designed to empower you so that you can take control of your choices.
-Hopefully you will learn to enjoy the taste of healthy food and stop craving sugary, fatty things.
+Hopefully through weight loss hypnosis you will learn to enjoy the taste of healthy food and stop craving sugary, fatty foods.
 You should also learn to enjoy your body and not see it as a source of anxiety.
-By tackling those deep feelings forming the foundations of your eating habits, you can learn to adopt a healthier lifestyle and enjoy doing so.
+By tackling those deep feelings that form the foundations of your eating habits, hypnosis for weight loss can help you adopt a healthier lifestyle and a happier mind set.